T-Systems-MMS/phonebook/docs/pages/development-guides/backend/login/login.md

 > Information: If you aren't shure what you are doing please read [this document](https://docs.microsoft.com/aspnet/core/security/authentication/ws-federation?view=aspnetcore-3.1) first!

-You can set secrets with the following command, in the dictionary `Phonebook.Backend\Phonebook.Backend.Login`:
+You can set secrets in the dictionary with the following command: `Phonebook.Backend\Phonebook.Backend.Login`:

 ```bash
 dotnet user-secrets set {name} {value}